donnemartin/awesome-aws/CONTRIBUTING.md

 100+ stars for community repos is not a strict requirement, it only serves as a guideline for the initial compilation.
 If you can vouch for the awesomeness of a repo with < 100 stars and you can explain why it should be listed, please submit a pull request to start the discussion.

-**Pull requests might be left open for a period of time to let the community chime in and vouch for it.**  The [awesome manifesto](https://github.com/sindresorhus/awesome/blob/master/awesome.md) for all awesome lists aims for a curation, not a collection.
+Pull requests might be left open for a period of time to let the community chime in and vouch for it.
 An official repo from [aws](https://github.com/aws) or [awslabs](https://github.com/awslabs) can be removed if the community wishes.

-Check out the following sections for details on how to add/modify/remove links.
+Check out the [awesome manifesto](https://github.com/sindresorhus/awesome/blob/master/awesome.md).

 ## New Links